Fenrir-04/Algo-Media/README.md

 # Algo-Media

 Algo-Media is a React-based video streaming application inspired by platforms like YouTube.
 It allows users to watch YouTube videos directly within the application.
-This repository serves as the codebase for the Algo-Media project, and it utilizes the YouTube v3 API, which is accessed through the RapidAPI service.
+This repository serves as the codebase for the Algo-Media project, and it utilizes the YouTube v3 API.

 ## 📚 Table of Contents